Farhan-jafri/Indian-Election/README.md

 # Indian-Election

 This repository contains dataset to our paper, “Uncovering Political Hate Speech During Indian Election Campaign: A New Low-Resource Dataset and Baselines.”
+0 is non hate and 1 is hate.

 Our dataset is also available in [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/6OON4F).